MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-custom-channel-localization-admin.md

 ---
-title: "Define your localization for the Admin UI - Optional (Dynamics 365 Marketing) | Microsoft Docs"
+title: "Define your localization for the admin interface (optional) (Dynamics 365 Marketing) | Microsoft Docs"
-description: "Learn how to define your localization for the Admin UI - Optional in Dynamics 365 Marketing." ms.date: 12/08/2022 ms.custom:
+description: "Learn how to define your localization for the Admin UI - Optional in Dynamics 365 Marketing." ms.date: 12/12/2022 ms.custom:
   - dyn365-marketing
 ms.topic: article